-Go from one-off chats to strategically using AI by creating a dedicated workspace that picks up files, past work, and knows how you want it to respond automatically.
+Go from one-off chats to using AI strategically by creating a dedicated space that holds your files, your past work, and how you want ChatGPT to respond.

 1